matrix-forge/matrix-forge/CONTRIBIUTING.md

 # MatrixForge - Contribution

 Thank ***you*** for your interest in contributing to MatrixForge!
-Our goal is to create high-quality framework that will be useful to the open source community.
+Our goal is to create high-quality multi-language tool that will be useful to the open source community.
 Every contribution is valuable and we appreciate anyone who is interested in contributing to the project.

 ## Steps:
 - Make sure you have the latest version of the repository.